 School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The Ohio Department of Education (ODE) is legislatively required to adjust/reconcile funding as enrollment information is updated by schools throughout the State, which can extend past the fiscal year end.
-As of the date of this report, ODE has finalized the impact of enrollment adjustments to the June 30, 2023 foundation funding for the District.
+As of the date of this report, ODE has not finalized the impact of enrollment adjustments to the June 30, 2024 foundation funding for the District; therefore, the financial statement impact is not determinable at this time.